CartoDB/cartodb-pluto/README.md

 PLUTO Data Service
 ==================

-To help jumpstart some interesting analysis and visualization built on the PLUTO dataset, we have created a CartoDB instance dedicated to hosting this data for you.
+To help jumpstart some interesting analysis and visualizations built on the PLUTO dataset, we have created a CartoDB instance dedicated to hosting this data for you.

 ## Versions